-- Dulgheriu v Ealing LBC 4 All ER 881.
+- Dulgheriu v Ealing LBC EWCA Civ 1490.
 A challenge to an order by the local council excluding protestors from the vicinity of an abortion clinic (led by Philip Havers QC).
 This case is now pending an application to the Supreme Court for permission to appeal

-- R (Langton) v SSEFRA Env LR 9.
+- R (Langton) v SSEFRA EWCA Civ 1562.
 A challenge to the Secretary of State’s policy on badger culling, raising important points about the Conservation of Species and Habitats Regulations (led by Richard Turney).
 This case is now pending an application to the Supreme Court for permission to appeal

 Prior to joining Landmark, Ben worked for five years as a civil service fast-streamer at the Ministry of Defence.
 His work spanned various aspects of defence and security policy and included liaison with foreign governments, dealing with public law challenges and the application of international human rights law.
 Ben was also involved with the government effort to plan for the 2012 London Olympics.